jeremysklarsky/t1-overview/readme.md

 In Segments, which uses vanilla Backbone, we would typically manually create a new instance of a view class and assign it to an element.
 Using T1Layout, we can simple create an instance of T1Layout and load.

+_For an example of how `T1Layout` is used, check out `reporting/campaigns/dataExport/createEdit/createEdit`.
+To see how it is used in conjunction with `T1TabLayoutV2`, check out `admin/views/tabs` and `reporting/views/tabs`.
+Or feel free to search for `T1Layout` in `src/js/modules` and see what you can find.

 #### T1View Lifecycle
 A T1View's lifecycle is very similar to a Backbone View.
 When it is created, `initialize()` is called implicitly, as is `load()`.
 One advantage of T1View is `render()` returns a `$.Deferred` promise.
 The most common pattern is something along the lines of: